 While putting their climate change policies in place, subnational governments are committed to working in collaboration with central governments, cities and other local authorities, businesses, NGO's and financial institutions, and to tailoring their actions to the particular circumstances of populations and regions.
 Furthermore, subnational governments have initiated and participated in regional and international partnerships to support the broader implementation of climate change policies and legislation, the exchange of best practices, growth in new green technologies, low carbon technology transfers and cap and trade programs.
-In the spirit of common but differentiated responsibilities and respective capabilities, subnational governments in developing countries to help build their capacities to adapt to climate change and monitor/mitigate the emissions of greenhouse gases, notably through subnational cooperation agreements.
+In the spirit of common but differentiated responsibilities and respective capabilities, subnational governments from developed countries have also reached out in solidarity to other subnational governments in developing countries to help build their capacities to adapt to climate change and monitor/mitigate the emissions of greenhouse gases, notably through subnational cooperation agreements.